discully/dstdlib/README.md

-My attempt to implement some parts of the C++ Standard Library.
+An implementation of the C++ Standard Library.

-This is purely for my own interest - it would not be a good idea to use this in your own code base!
+Written as a learning exercise, this is unlikely to be a good choice to use in your own code!

-For simplicity, I am using websites such as cplusplus.com and cppreference.com as references for signatures and behaviours, instead of the spec itself, so the implementation may not be completely correct in some edge cases.

-Since this is a personal learning exercise, I have also prioritised writing and testing code over documentation.
+# Unit Testing

+During initial development a custom unit testing class was used.
+However this has recently become a limitation and the existing unit tests are currently being migrated to Google Test (a worthwhile exercise since several bugs have already been identified).

+The directory 'test' contains the original, and currently more substantial tests.
+Tests which have already been migrated to Google Test are considered to be deprecated.

+The directory 'gtest' contains the tests which have been migrated to Google Test.
+Running 'make test' will compile and run all tests.
+You will need to have Google Test installed and in your library/include paths.